logsdon-lab/CDR-Finder/README.md

 # CDR-Finder
 This repository contains a snakemake to identify and quantify hypomethylated regions within centromeres, or Centromere Dip Regions (CDRs; Gershman et al., Science, 2022).

+Original pipeline constructed by @arozanski97 with help from Glennis Logsdon Adapted and distributed by @fkmastrorosa and @wharvey31

 This is done by:
 - Bin into 5 kbp windows
 - Intersect with ALR annotations from RepeatMasker